 If the court decides to resentence you, it shall apply any new laws that reduce sentences or provide judicial discretion to impose lesser sentences.
 The court can either modify the sentence for your convictions or vacate one or more of your convictions and sentence you on lesser crimes.
 The exception is that if resentencing is on the court's own motion and your conviction was by a plea bargain, then the court cannot sentence you on a lesser crime unless both you and the DA agree to it.

-Your new sentence cannot be longer than your original sentence, and all of the time you have already served in custody should be credited toward your new sentence.
+In deciding what sentence to impose, there is no presumption in favor of a lower sentence and the court is not obliged to take any particular action recommended by CDCR.
+(People v.
+Braggs (2022) 85 Cal.App.5th 809.)
+However, your new sentence cannot be longer than your original sentence, and all of the time you have already served in custody should be credited toward your new sentence.